Average Annual Car Ownership Cost in the USA (2025): The Complete Breakdown

 Run the Model.
 Know Your Number.

-Most drivers who run this model are surprised by at least one number.
-Usually it's depreciation — that quiet, invisible cost that never shows up on any bill but quietly accounts for 37% of total ownership expense.
-Run this model on your current vehicle today.
-Then run it again every 12 months, or whenever you're considering a change.
+Most drivers who run this model are surprised by at least one number — usually depreciation, the quiet cost that never shows up on a bill yet accounts for 37% of total ownership expense.
 Your car is likely your second-largest expense after housing.
 It deserves at least one annual financial review.